-- 1. Students on academic probation who have completed a minimum of 12 IU Indianapolis GPA hours are subject to dismissal if they fail to attain a GPA of at least 2.0 in any two consecutive semesters (fall and spring) and their cumulative GPA is below 2.0. - Students who are dismissed for the first time cannot enroll until one regular (fall or spring) semester has elapsed since dismissal and must petition by the established deadlines to be reinstated. - Students dismissed two or more times must remain out of school for the next two consecutive regular (fall and spring) semesters and petition by the established deadlines to be reinstated.
+- Students on academic review who have completed a minimum of 12 IU Indianapolis GPA hours are subject to dismissal if they fail to attain a GPA of at least 2.0 in any two consecutive semesters (fall and spring) and their cumulative GPA is below 2.0. - Students who are dismissed for the first time cannot enroll until one full (fall or spring) semester has elapsed since dismissal and must petition by the established deadlines to be reinstated. - Students dismissed two or more times will remain ineligible for enrollment at O'Neill Indianapolis for the following two consecutive full academic (fall and spring) semesters and petition by the established deadlines to be reinstated.